SoftwareHeritage/swh-core/docs/config.md

 less regular, but simplifies some definitions.
 Out of scope.

-Reference not only instances, but also attributes (in singletons or not) through our reference system, specifying them with Attribute IDs.
+Reference not only instances, but also attributes (in records or not) through our reference system, specifying them with Attribute IDs.
 We chose to use YAML references to reference attributes.
 Alternative solution chosen.